rancher/docs/content/rancher/v2.x/en/admin-settings/authentication/ping-federate/_index.md

 1. Select **PingIdentity**.

 1. Complete the **Configure Ping Account** form.
-Rancher can work with your Ping IdP that has Active Directory to manage the users and groups.
+Ping IdP lets you specify what data store you want to use.
+You can either add a database or use an existing ldap server.
+For example, if you select your Active Directory (AD) server, the examples below describe how you can map AD attributes to fields within Rancher.

     1. **Display Name Field**: Enter the AD attribute that contains the display name of users (example: `displayName`).